American University in Bosnia and Herzegovina: Investigation and shutdown

 On June 18, 2021, authorities searched American University and arrested its founder, Denis Prcić, and two other university employees.
 The Prosecutor's Office of Bosnia and Herzegovina charged Prcić with abuse of office, document fraud and destruction of official records, accusing him of issuing a forged American University diploma to Osman Mehmedagić, director of the Intelligence-Security Agency of Bosnia and Herzegovina.
 Prosecutors initially became suspicious when Mehmedagić, following the annulment of his degree from the University of Banja Luka, submitted a diploma from American University, which he had never mentioned attending before; he was required to have a degree to qualify for his position.

 Investigators discovered that pages had been torn out of the student registrar books, and new ones containing Mehmedagić's name had been inserted.
 The server containing American University's student data, which was missing during the search, was found hidden in a vacation home in Semizovac; it did not contain Mehmedagić's name.
 In violation of a court ban on meeting witnesses, Prcić pressured one witness to give false testimony and attacked another at a shopping center in Sarajevo, though he claimed it was in self-defense.
 The prosecutor's office later expanded the investigation, suspecting that American University had issued other forged diplomas, including one to Amina Pekić, a Ministry of Foreign Affairs employee whose brother worked for Mehmedagić.

 Emails were also discovered showing Prcić had demanded students pay a fee toward the university's American accreditation with ACICS in 2020.
 This was despite the university already being reaccredited until the end of the year, and despite him withdrawing the university from further accreditation so it could not issue diplomas valid in the United States after 2020.
 The Cantonal Court of Tuzla affirmed the indictment against him in July 2023, finding that there was reasonable suspicion he had committed fraud and abuse of authority.
+In June 2026, Prcić was sentenced by the court to three years in prison and required to return the accreditation money to students.